rubocop/rails-style-guide/README.md

 * Use `rake db:schema:load` instead of `rake db:migrate` to initialize an empty database.
 * Use `rake db:test:prepare` to update the schema of the test database.
-* Avoid setting defaults in the tables themselves.
+* Avoid setting defaults in the tables themselves (unless the db is shared between several applications).
 Use the model layer instead.

     ```Ruby